Xastir/Xastir/README.md

 6. OS SPECIFIC NOTES

+   There are some OS-specific installation notes at https://github.com/Xastir/Xastir/wiki.
+We are working on expanding the section.

-   [The OS-specific notes that were here were horribly outdated and not maintained.
-That text has been removed.
-Please see the Xastir wiki at http://xastir.org in the "Installation Notes" section for OS-specific build guidance.]
+   There are more OS-specific installation notes at http://xastir.org in the "Installation Notes" section for OS-specific build guidance.
+   Some are very outdated, but may still be helpful.

 7. GATING WEATHER ALERTS, STATIONS, OBJECTS/ITEMS TO RF

    ## Gating NWS Weather Alerts to RF:

    If you wish to gate NWS weather alerts from the Internet onto RF, you'll need to create a text file in the users directory as ~/.xastir/data/nws-stations.txt
    List each NWS station that you would like to transmit via RF.
 Wildcards are implied for lengths of 3 or greater.
 Here's what an example file